lightsats/lightsats/app/README.md

 Open [http://localhost:8025](http://localhost:8025) to open the development mailbox.

-### Webhooks

-In order to receive webhook requests, make sure to run a tunnel such as ngrok and update your .env.local file.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/test).
-This endpoint can be edited in `pages/api/test.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: